EV Charger Installation

 Electricity As Fuel

 Level 1 Charging: Each Electric Vehicle comes with a cord and adapter that can be plugged into any existing 110v wall outlet for a slow charge.
-The cord travels with you to use at a friend’s house.
+The cord can travel with you to use at another location where a 110 outlet is available.
 You do not need to purchase anything extra.
-Getting to “full” depends on how far down the battery was when you plugged in, but can take 8 to 12 hours for a full charge if starting near empty.
+Getting to “full” depends on how far down the battery was when you plugged in, but it can take 8 to 12 hours for a full charge if starting near empty.

 Cord Length: We highly recommend a cable (cord) that is at least 25 feet long to allow the car to be plugged in facing forward or backed in.